cruise-automation/k-rail/README.md

 ## Invalid Pod Disruption Budget

 Prevent misconfigured pod disruption budgets from disrupting normal system maintenance such as node drains.
-Ensure that
+Ensures that
 - minAvailable is less than the items replicas
 - maxUnavailable is greater than or equal to 1